dwjohnston/ts-tutorial-series/lesson-6-tricky-bits/README.md

 TypeScript infers the value type of `userType` as the wider `string`, not `"admin"`.
 This is known as _type widening_.

-There's a few ways we can get around this:
+There's a few ways we can get around this.

+### The `as const` keyword.

+What the `as const` keyword does, is tell TypeScript to [infer to the typings as the narrowest possible](https://stackoverflow.com/questions/66993264/what-does-the-as-const-mean-in-typescript-and-what-is-its-use-case), rather than keeping them as the wider `string` type for example.

 ### Declare the string as const